 "As an official Facebook Marketing Partner, Local Measure’s application underwent several audits to confirm that our use cases and workflows complied with Facebook’s updated platform rules."

-In December last year, at our expense, we undertook a massive retraining exercise offering all of our clients training and education on Facebook’s platform rules and more broadly the impact of GDPR on social media.
+At our expense, we undertook a massive retraining exercise offering all of our clients training and education on Facebook’s platform rules and more broadly the impact of GDPR on social media.
 These series of webinars and emails were well received and continue to live within our client portal.
 The training was not limited to our clients, we also put all of our global team members through a privacy and GDPR training process.